tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

         now = datetime.datetime.utcnow()
         cur.execute(DB_ENTRY_INSERT, [title, text, now])

+**NOTES**

-You've now written an SQL statement that will insert a new entry into your ``entries`` table.
-Notice the ``%s`` placeholders in the SQL string. **Do not be fooled** into thinking that these are for standard Python string formatting.
+* The SQL statement will insert a new entry into your ``entries`` table.

-In fact, these are special placeholders that ``psycopg2`` uses to insert Python values into an SQL string with proper escaping.
-If you use the ``%`` string formatting operator to insert Python values into this string, you will be opening yourself to SQL injection attacks.
+* Although the ``%s`` placeholders in the SQL look like *string formatting* they are not.
+* The call signature for ``.execute(query, params)`` calls for a second paramter that is a sequence of values to insert.
+* Parameters passed this way are properly escaped and safe from SQL Injection.
+* Only ever use this form to parameterize SQL queries in Python.

 **NEVER USE PYTHON STRING FORMATTING WITH A SQL STRING**.

-Instead, pass a sequence of paramters as the second argument to ``cursor.execute`` and ``psycopg2`` will take care of the rest.
-You'll be safe and sound and no kittens will die.

-Also notice that you are not requiring the caller of ``write_entry`` to pass a datetime value for your ``created`` field.
-You are creating that on your own.
+* Notice that ``write_entry`` does not require a value for the ``created`` field.
+* The field is required, so you build and provide it *inside* the function.
-Moreover, you are creating a time value in UTC or `Coordinated Universal Time`_.
-It is a good idea to store time values in a database in this fashion, as it implies no Time Zone and can easily be localized to any time zone.
+* You are creating a time value in UTC or `Coordinated Universal Time`_.
+* It is best practice to store time values in UTC.

 .. _Coordinated Universal Time: http://en.wikipedia.org/wiki/Coordinated_Universal_Time

-Now that you have the ``write_entry`` method implemented, you should be able to run your tests successfully.
-Try it:
+Re-run your tests and verify that your work is correct:

 .. code-block:: bash